 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

-Keeping your feet and torso toasty is key to a happy riding day, but don’t sleep on the importance of pants.
-Sure, snowboard pants are a fashion statement, but they can also provide key comfort and warmth on a frozen chairlift, or breathability while climbing a remote mountainside.
+A toasty torso and toes are key to a happy riding day, but don’t sleep on the importance of pants.
+Sure, snowboard pants are a fashion statement.
+But they also provide key comfort, warmth, and protection on a frozen chairlift or breathability while booting or skinning up a remote mountainside.

-The best designs fit just right without falling down or being restrictive.
-In athletic pairs, the knees are articulated and the legs are tapered.
-The hems need to be wide enough to seamlessly pair with the bulky neck of snowboard boots, especially for boot adjustments midday.
+The best designs fit well without falling down or being restrictive.
+Athletic pairs have knees that are articulated, and the legs are well tapered like on the Jones Shralpinist Stretch Recycled Pants.
+The hems need to be wide enough to seamlessly slide over the broad neck of snowboard boots, especially for boot adjustments midday.
+Some pants, including the Burton Cargo Pants, deliver basic 2-layer, 10K protection against occasional snowfall, which can be plenty of protection in milder winter climates.

-Depending on the climate, additional elements where you ride, and the performance qualities you need, there’s a wide range of snowboard pants for the frontcountry and backcountry that can check those boxes.
+Depending on your shred zone and the performance you need, there’s a wide range of snowboard pants for the frontcountry and backcountry that can check the boxes.

 Volcom L GORE-TEX Pants